-As Precinct Chair, your #1 goal is to maximize the Republican vote in your precinct.
+Your #1 goal is to maximize the Republican vote in your precinct.
 You do this by identifying, registering, informing, and turning out voters.

-As Precinct Chair, you are a member of the County Executive Committee.
+You are a member of the County Executive Committee.
 The County Executive Committee is made up of the County Chair and all the Precinct Chairs in the county.
 As the representative of your precinct, you should make every effort to attend each meeting.
 Your presence counts towards a quorum enabling official business to be conducted.

-As Precinct Chair, you have responsibilities in your local elections.
+You have responsibilities in your local elections.
 In addition to maximizing the Republican vote, ways to be involved include serving as election judge or clerk in the primary and/or general election, or campaigning for candidates in the primary and/or general election.